Moving to Italy

 You must declare cash, securities, or cheques more than EUR 10,000 in value.
 Cash equivalents such as raw or polished jewels and precious metals must also be declared.

-have lived in your country of origin for at least 12 consecutive months.
+Have lived in your country of origin for at least 12 consecutive months.

-be planning to take up official residence in Italy.
+Are planning to take up official residence in Italy.

-have owned the imported items for at least six months.
+Have owned the imported items for at least six months.

-intend the goods for personal use only.
+Intend the goods for personal use only.

-wait at least one year before reselling them in Italy.
+Wait at least one year before reselling them in Italy.